citrix/citrix-daas-rest-go/citrixquickdeploy/docs/ApiGetComputersResult.md

 HasCanonicalName returns a boolean if a field has been set.

+### SetCanonicalNameNil

+`func (o *ApiGetComputersResult) SetCanonicalNameNil(b bool)`

+ SetCanonicalNameNil sets the value for CanonicalName to be an explicit nil

+### UnsetCanonicalName
+`func (o *ApiGetComputersResult) UnsetCanonicalName()`

+UnsetCanonicalName ensures that no value is present for CanonicalName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)